 |Power:||1, 688 hp (1, 260 kW) or 1, 266 hp (945 kW)|

-The original 5 Class 168/0s are 4-car sets based on the Networker cab design (they were originally 3-car but were strengthened to 4), the subsequent and later built 168/1s and 168/2s use the Turbostar design and are very similar to the Class 170.
-These 2 sub-classes are a mixture of 3 and 4 car sets.
+The original five Class 168/0s are 4-car sets based on the Networker cab design (they were originally 3-car but were strengthened to four), the subsequent and later built 168/1s and 168/2s use the Turbostar design and are very similar to the Class 170.
+These two sub-classes are a mixture of three and four car sets.

 The Class 168s are fitted with trip cock equipment as they share lines with London Underground stock on the Harrow-on-the-Hill to Amersham route.
 This equipment applies the brakes if a LU signal is passed at danger .

-The Chiltern fleet is being strengthened with a new sub-class 168/3 formed from transferred Class 170s from Trans Pennine Express .
+The Chiltern fleet has being strengthened with a new sub-class 168/3 formed by transferred Class 170s from Trans Pennine Express .